thephpleague/period/api/comparing.md

 ---
 layout: default
-title: Comparing objects which implement the TimeRange interface
+title: Comparing Period objects
 ---

-# Comparing TimeRange objects
+# Comparing Period objects

-You can compare different `TimeRange` implemented objects according to their endpoints or durations if you instantiate and work with a `TimeRangeInfo` implemented object like `Period.
+You can compare different `Period` objects according to their endpoints or durations.

 ## Using endpoints